Peleda23/-100DaysOfCode/r1-log.md

 ### R1D20

-Today again javascript watching tutorials in the morning and in the day time read book up and go.
+Today again javascript watching tutorials in the morning and in the day time read book up and go javascript.

+### R1D21

+Done some exercise on www.github.com.
+And read little bit about js.
+Manage to fix my email address to make count git commits.